FindMySchool LogoFindMySchool

 After school care is available via an external provider, with children cared for until 6pm and holiday provision also described.
 Families should confirm current availability and booking arrangements directly, as third party childcare capacity can shift during the year.

-For families who want a Catholic primary where faith practice is woven into daily routines, and who value clear structures alongside strong KS2 outcomes, this is an attractive Bristol option.
-Academic results compare well against England averages, and the enrichment offer is practical and specific, from Forest School to debating formats and pupil leadership roles.
+For families who want a Catholic primary where faith practice is woven into daily routines, and who value clear structures alongside secure subject foundations, this remains an attractive Bristol option.
+Academic results are more mixed on the combined reading, writing and mathematics measure, while the enrichment offer is practical and specific, from Forest School to debating formats and pupil leadership roles.

 It suits children who respond well to routine, enjoy taking on roles, and benefit from a school culture that treats service and responsibility as learnable habits.
 The main challenge is admission rather than what follows.